 Its been a while since my last post but I have finished the Leica M3 digital conversion kit I started a few years ago as a Kickstarter!
 It’s taken longer than I had hoped as I had less spare time during my degree than anticipated.
-I also knew that different people who had backed my Kickstarter had different priorities and trying to satisfy all these requirements took a long time: a few had made clear they wanted a full frame sensor and others wanted it to be as faithful as possible to the original M3 .
+In addition, I was aware that different people who had supported my Kickstarter had differing priorities, so ensuring I met all these requirements took a long time.
+A full frame sensor was essential for some backers, while others wanted it to be as faithful as possible to the original M3 .

-For the rest of this post I shall run through some of the thinking behind my designs.
-The reason for the project is the phenomenal rangefinder viewfinder in the M3.
-I have always loved manual focus, I feel it forces me to interact with the scene in front of me more and I love rangefinders, arguably the easiest viewfinders to focus, as I find they don’t have the distractions of other viewfinders.
-The light doesn’t travel through the lens but instead through a window with frame-lines and rangefinder window inside.
-I enjoy the mystery this affords the final photo as you do not see the depth of field, bokeh or exact frame-lines whilst composing, so I concentrate more on the “story” of the photo than visual effects.
-Besides being exceptionally clear and bright, the M3’s viewfinder has a magnification close to 1x (with 50mm frame-lines) which for me, adds to the unobtrusive nature of a rangefinder.
+The primary inspiration behind this project is the phenomenal viewfinder in the M3.
+I have always loved manual focus, I feel it forces me to interact with the scene in front of me much more than auto focus.
+For this reason I have always been drawn to rangefinders, arguably the easiest viewfinders to focus, as I find they do away with the distractions of other viewfinders.
+The light doesn’t travel directly through the lens but instead through a small window illuminating a clean image and its frame, uncluttered with overwhelming amounts of information.
+I enjoy the mystery this affords the final photograph as you are not shown the depth of field, bokeh or exact frame lines whilst composing, allowing you to concentrate more on the “story” of the photo, as opposed to visual effects.
+Besides being exceptionally clear and bright, the M3’s viewfinder has a magnification close to 1x (with 50mm frame-lines) which for me adds to the unobtrusive nature of a rangefinder.
 The M3 is a beautiful and revered camera so I have made sure the conversion is completely reversible and does not damage any Leica parts.
-I hope that this project celebrates the M3, expanding the possibility of its best feature, its viewfinder: one model allows film and digital to be used interchangeably, whilst the other can recycle the rangefinder from an M3 whose shutter mechanism is broken.
+I hope that this project celebrates the M3, expanding the possibility of its best feature: its viewfinder.
+One model allows film and digital to be used interchangeably, whilst the other can recycle the rangefinder from an M3 whose shutter mechanism is broken.

 I started trying to make a version similar to my original Konica conversion but with a Sony A7 sensor.
 I quickly ran into difficulty with space as the A7 parts were larger and more fiddly than those in the Sony NEX-5.
 My attempt to shoe-horn the A7 parts in made the camera large, ugly and unreliable.
 I was not interested in creating a camera that was less than the sum of its parts so I split the project into two models, one using the NEX-5 sensor which essentially just clips onto the back of the Leica, and another with the A7 sensor and parts of the Leica (including the functioning rangefinder of course) but not the body and shutter of the Leica.
 I felt that these two models should satisfy different priorities: if you want the most authentic, fully manual M3 experience with all the Leica engineering, the NEX model suits you.
 On the other hand, if you’re mostly interested in the M3 rangefinder and you want a full frame sensor and metering; the A7 model would be best.
 It may seem ridiculous to only use the rangefinder and disregard the mechanics of the camera but when you consider an external Leica viewfinder (with no rangefinder) is worth £625 it makes more sense, Leica is an optics company after all.